Frequently Asked Questions

 New Athens represents a strong, though limited, set of opinions about children, parenting, and family formation.

-We have two primary stakes in the ground: First, we believe is it normal and good for all people to strive to have kids, even if they ultimately don’t.
+We have two primary stakes in the ground: First, we believe it is normal and good for all people to strive to have kids, even if they ultimately don’t.
 Second, the strongest families are those where one parent is home.
-We are intentionally not taking a stance on who that should be, husband or wife, though it shouldn’t bother anyone to recall that, for most of human history, the homemaker role has been played by women.
-There’s also Option 3: both parents work part-time—which is a great option.
-The point is that, whenever a kid is home, a parent ought to be too.
+We are intentionally not taking a stance on who that should be, husband or wife, though it shouldn’t offend anyone to recall that, for most of human history, the homemaker role has been played by women.
+There’s also Option 3: both parents work part-time—which is just fine.
+The point is that home life is important, and whenever a kid is home, a parent ought to be too.

 A few more beliefs: For women, having your first child in your mid teens (as women did through most of human history) is jumping the gun, and if you’re 30 you waited too long—but better late than never.
 For kids, we broadly believe that playing with other kids is healthy and looking at a screen alone is harmful.
 Philosophically, we believe the concept of a “free range” childhood is directionally correct, and that intensive parenting stunts a child’s growth and makes parenting harder than it needs to be.
 Parents should feel like they’ve qualified for the Olympics if their children have reliable food, shelter, and clothing; are getting enough sleep; feel safe at home; and can hear the word “no” without totally melting down.
 Finally, young children should be read to for at least 10 minutes a day.